-Beth litigates cases involving issues as diverse as white collar, antitrust, mass tort and product liability, contract, commercial and class action litigation.
-She also represents clients in front of the Department of Justice, Congress and other government agencies.
+Beth litigates cases of all kinds, including white collar, antitrust, mass tort and product liability, contract, commercial, and class actions.
+She also represents clients in front of the Department of Justice, Congress, and other government agencies.

 Before entering private practice, Beth served as an Assistant U.S. Attorney in the Eastern District of New York, counsel to the Deputy Attorney General, and Principal Deputy of the Terrorism and Violent Crime Section.
 In 1995, the Attorney General selected Beth as one of the prosecutors for U.S. v.
 McVeigh & Nichols.
 Beth was the only two-time recipient of the Department of Justice’s highest award.

 Prior to her work for the Department of Justice, Beth was a captain in the U.S. Army and served as an assistant to the General Counsel of the Army for Intelligence & Special Operations.
 At the end of her time in the military, Beth was appointed as a Special Assistant U.S. Attorney in the Southern District of Florida to assist with the prosecution of U. S. v.
 Manuel Noriega.